Choice, Quality and Accountability

 - We must honor retirement commitments to existing education professionals while simultaneously passing reforms necessary to ensure the future sustainability of MPSERS.

-- Michigan should adopt a parent-friendly school accountability system that provides A-F letter grades to individual schools based on student proficiency and growth.
+- Michigan should adopt a school accountability system that provides parent-friendly A-F letter grades to individual schools based on student proficiency and growth, coupled with meaningful interventions to improve chronically-failing schools or close them.